mdraminski/CytoMeth/README.md

 - fastqc (ver.
 0.11.8)
 - samtools (ver.
 1.9)

-These tools can be also manually installed by typing the command in the a terminal window:
+These tools can be also installed by typing the command in the a terminal window:
 ```bash
 conda update conda
 conda update conda-build